hhvm/user-documentation/guides/hack/06-classes/24-implementing-an-interface.md

 Interfaces are designed to support classes; an interface cannot be instantiated directly.

-An interface can have usage requirements placed on it; see [$$](trait-and-interface-requirements.md) for more information.
+An interface can have usage requirements placed on it; see [interface requirements](trait-and-interface-requirements.md) for more information.